» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 If x-ray of skull taken, and enlargement of the sella turcica can be determined, suspect pituitary mass.

-Since pituitary adenomas, in rats, can only be confirmed upon necropsy, assess clinical signs for presence of possible pituitary tumor formation and initiate treatment for palliative care.
+Since in the majority of times pituitary adenomas, in rats, can only be confirmed upon necropsy, assess clinical signs for presence of possible pituitary tumor formation and initiate treatment for palliative care.

 Histology of tissue upon necropsy.